The Seattle Kraken still faces a lot of NHL uncertainty, but its Northgate practice facility is full speed ahead

 She can certainly dream.
 And in a world like that, where everyone is aiming high and trying their best to survive the present and emerge in a better future, why not keep the dream going?

-Especially if it’s kicking back in an off-limits lounge with some players the Kraken haven’t even selected yet.
+Especially if it’s kicking back in an off-limits lounge with some players the Kraken hasn’t even selected yet.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.